Continuous Covers on Symplectic Manifolds: Equivalence of the smooth and discrete settings

-This section is mainly devoted to the proof of Theorem 13 below which can be summarized as follows: the pb invariant of any class of $T$-families is equal to the pb invariant of an affiliated class of one-parameter families.
-Before stating explicitly the theorem, let's introduce a few preliminary notions and notations.
+This section is mainly devoted to the proof of Theorem 13 below which can be summarized as follows: the pb invariant of any class of $T$-covers is equal to the pb invariant of an affiliated class of discrete covers.
+Fix a pair $(T,U)$.
 Any constraint $C$ of type $(T,U)$ determines the subset of \textit{constrained embeddings}